 Juarez, formally called El Paso del Norte - The Northern Pass - is a smuggling route as old as the border.
-According to the DEA , at its hight , the Juarez cartel was the biggest drug trafficker in the world, trafficking more than 50 percent of all narcotics consumed in the America.
+According to the DEA , at its height, the Juarez cartel was the biggest drug trafficker in the world, trafficking more than 50 percent of all narcotics consumed in the America.

-Visually life either side of the Rio Grade could not be more dramatic.
+Visually, life either side of the Rio Grande could not be more dramatic.
 Oil rich Texas overlooks the shattered city of Juarez - which proved to be an incredible backdrop for the stories and people that we met.